CRIMINAL APPEALS LAWYERS – SEEKING TO OVERTURN WRONGFUL CONVICTIONS

-In addition to other highly-experienced criminal appellate lawyers, our team of criminal defense attorneys includes a former federal magistrate judge who presided over federal criminal cases, and a former federal prosecutor.
-These lawyers, and many of the other attorneys in our criminal defense practice group, have decades of experience.
+In addition to other highly-experienced criminal appellate lawyers, our team of criminal defense attorneys includes a former federal prosecutor for the United States Department of Justice.
+These lawyers have decades of experience.

 Contact us to learn more about how we can help with your appellate needs.